a-cosmology-group/acg/CONTRIBUTING.md

 in an open exchange of ideas beyond the framework of Standard Cosmology through a critical examination of the methods and investigations of cosmology.

-## Ground rules concerning topics accepted on thee Group's GitHub repository
+## Ground rules concerning topics accepted on the Group's GitHub repository

 A Cosmology Group will only accept topics with a first-degree relationship with cosmology and empirical observations.